hex0punk/wally/README.md

 If using `-f` is not enough and you are seeing wally taking a very long time in the "solving call paths" step, wally may have encountered some sort or recursive call.
 In that case, you can use `-l` and an integer to limit the number of recursive calls wally makes when mapping call paths.
 This will limit the paths you see in the output, but using a high enough number should return helpful paths still.
 Experiment with `-l`, `-f`, or both to get the results you need or expect.

-### PNG Graph output
+### PNG and XDOT Graph output

-When using the `--ssa` flag, you can also use `-g` or `--graph` to indicate a path for a PNG containing a graphviz base graph of the call stacks.
+When using the `--ssa` flag, you can also use `-g` or `--graph` to indicate a path for a PNG or XDOT containing a graphviz base graph of the call stacks.
 For example, running:

 ```shell
 $ wally map -p ./... --ssa -vvv -f "github.com/hashicorp/nomad/" -g ./mygraph.png